strgglr0/TechBazaar-main/DATABASE_MIGRATION_FIX.md

-# Database Migration & 500 Error Fix
+origin# Database Migration & 500 Error Fix

 ## Problem
 The `/api/products` endpoint was returning 500 errors with the following error: